Automated Insulin Delivery Systems (AIDS)

 How does the algorithm increase insulin?

-Overnight, you can see when the glucose level is above the target level, the algorithm increases basal insulin to bring it back to target.
-Also, at 16:30 when the glucose is rising rapidly and predicted to go quite high, the algorithm automatically corrects with 0.4 units of bolus insulin.
+Overnight, when the glucose level is above the target level, the algorithm increases basal insulin to bring it back to target.
+Also, at 16:30 when the glucose is rising rapidly and predicted to go relatively high, the algorithm automatically corrects with 0.4 units of bolus insulin.

 How does the algorithm decrease insulin?

-During the day you can see lots of pink bars that represent where the basal insulin has been suspended to stop an episode of hypoglycaemia.
-Just before the pink blocks, you can see the basal insulin has been slowed down.
+During the day, you can see lots of pink bars representing where the basal insulin has been suspended to stop an episode of hypoglycaemia.
+Just before the pink blocks, the basal insulin has been slowed down.

-What improvement in diabetes control can I expect using an AIDS?
+What improvement in diabetes control can I expect using an AID system?

 This graph summarises the expected benefit in terms of numbers.